kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 * a private network and subnet
 * a router for this private network and connect it to a public network for floating IPs
 * a security group for all Kubernetes VMs
-* a VM as master node and a few VMs as worker nodes
+* a VM as control plane node and a few VMs as worker nodes

 The security group will have the following rules to open ports for Kubernetes.